Saighir

-Saighir (Seir Kieran; also named Seirkieran, in Irish Saighir Chiaráin), is a monastic site in Clareen, County Offaly, founded by Ciarán of Saigir.
+Saighir (Seir Kieran; also named Seirkieran, in Irish Saighir Chiaráin), is a monastic site in Clareen, County Offaly, founded by Ciarán of Saigir sometime before the year 489.

 History

 According to his hagiographers, Ciarán was born in pagan Ireland and left for Rome to receive Christian baptism and study the Bible.
 In Rome for twenty or thirty years, he was ordained a bishop and returned to Ireland.
 On the way, he is said to have met Saint Patrick in Italy and from him received a clapperless bell; whence Patrick told Ciarán to found a church when the bell should miraculously sound, and nearby would be a cold spring.
 Upon returning to Ireland, he evangelized his paternal kinsmen, the Osraige, and passed through their territory and over the Slieve Bloom Mountains when he heard the tongueless bell sound, and nearby was a spring of cold water.

 The church grew in importance and as one of Ireland's oldest Christian sites.
 As the main monastery in Osraige it was the burial ground for the Kings of Osraige of the Dál Birn.
 Several times it was sacked by the Vikings, and later it diminished in importance and was superseded by Aghaboe Abbey c.1052.
 It was refounded as a priory of the Augustinian Canons c.1170, and dissolved in 1568.

 Not much survives of Saighir today.
 The remaining ruins include the base of a round tower, the base of a 9th-century high cross, some foundations of the priory, remainings of fortifications, a motte of the Anglo-Norman lords, and a small 19th-century church which was erected close to the site of the former church of the priory.
-Attached to the site are a holy whitethorn bush on which clothes are hung on 5 March in honor of St. Ciarán, and a holy well.
+Attached to the site are a holy whitethorn bush on which clothes are hung on 5 March in honour of St. Ciarán, and his holy well (see Clootie well).